 In 2014 South Africa celebrates 20 years of democracy and this theme serves as an opportunity to focus attention on:

-- Celebrating the role of libraries in the 20 years of South African democracy
+- Celebrating the role of libraries in strengthening South African democracy

 - Highlighting how libraries are making the right to freedom of access to information, as enshrined in the Bill of Rights, a reality

 - Enhancing nation building and community development by opening the doors of learning to all